- Home

 Where is it used?

 The ISIC system is the global reference for classifying economic activities.
 Many national statistical agencies and regulatory authorities use ISIC to classify businesses and economic activities in their national censuses, surveys, and other statistical data collection processes.
 This allows for consistent reporting of economic data across different regions and periods and facilitates the analysis and comparison of economic data across countries.
-International organizations like the United Nations (which maintains the system), the World Bank, and the International Monetary Fund use ISIC in their economic analysis and country reports, particularly in understanding the structure of economies and sectoral growth patterns.
-Moreover, in the private sector, companies and analysts use ISIC to classify industries and sectors in the process of market research, investment analysis, and economic forecasting.
+International organizations like the United Nations (which maintains the system), the World Bank, and the International Monetary Fund, among others, use ISIC in their statistical releases.
+The United Nations Industrial Development Organization for example provides the widely used INDSTAT database which compiles industry-level statistics for most countries of the world at the four ISIC classification levels.
+In the private sector, companies and analysts use ISIC codes to classify industries and sectors in the process of market research, investment analysis, and economic forecasting.
+ISIC is also used widely in academic research across disciplines, examples of which are highlighted below:

 Further resources